Skip to main content

 Growth Hormone Peptide Therapy

 Beyond traditional hormone replacement, peptide therapies offer another avenue for systemic support.
-Growth hormone-releasing peptides stimulate the body’s own pituitary gland to produce human (HGH) in a more physiological, pulsatile manner, rather than introducing exogenous HGH directly.
+Growth hormone-releasing peptides stimulate the body’s own pituitary gland to produce human growth hormone (HGH) in a more physiological, pulsatile manner, rather than introducing exogenous HGH directly.
 This approach aims to support cellular repair, metabolism, and overall vitality.

 Key peptides in this category include ∞